Trump-appointed US attorney in Texas abruptly resigns

 Joseph Brown, who has served as United States Attorney for the Eastern District of Texas since 2018, will leave office on May 31, according to a statement.

-The statement does not give a reason for the 50-year-old lead prosecutor’s departure except to say he will be “pursuing opportunities in the private and public sectors.”
-It also doesn’t say who would lead the office in the interim.
-Brown and a spokeswoman did not immediately respond to requests for comment.
+The statement does not give a reason for the 50-year-old lead prosecutor’s departure except to say he will be “pursuing opportunities in the private and public sectors” and “some of those will become apparent in the coming days.”
+It also doesn’t say who would lead the office in the interim; the sprawling jurisdiction stretches from the Dallas suburbs to Beaumont.
+Brown and a spokeswoman did not respond to requests for comment.

 Brown’s resignation comes two months after ProPublica reported that his office spent years pursuing a criminal case against Walmart for its opioid prescription practices, only to have it stymied after the retail giant’s lawyers appealed to senior officials in the Justice Department.
 The report describes an internal struggle over the potential prosecution that ended with high-ranking DOJ officials ordering Brown to stand down.

 Walmart has denied any of its employees committed crimes.
+A Department of Justice spokesperson declined to comment.

 In Tuesday’s statement, Brown referenced his office’s successful prosecution of “pill mill” physicians, including one named in the ProPublica story.

-“We must win the fight against opioid abuse in order to save our country,” Brown said.
+“We must win the fight against opioid abuse in order to save our country,” he said.
 “But in order to be effective, we must be willing to prosecute all facets of the expansive network that feeds these destructive drugs into our communities.
 Players both big and small must meet equal justice under the law.”

 U.S. attorneys are appointed by the president and are subject to Senate confirmation.
 They can resign or be fired during a change of administration, but some serve under multiple presidents.